-Response: The Osborn being located on the southern edge of Old Town within the Garden District and directly adjacent to the Medical District (see Old Town Districts Map below), has a unique opportunity to serve as a connection between a range of established land uses and development types.
-The streetscape design will embrace the Old Town Scottsdale Urban Design & Architectural Guidelines and provide a welcoming pedestrian environment for Old Town patrons and nearby residents as compared to the more car-centric surface parking that exists today.
-Redevelopment of which will significantly reduce the urban heat island effect with integration of 20,905 s.f. of open space on the Property and the elimination of the expansive asphalt parking lot.
-The proposed development will provide a comfortable and safe streetscape designed with human-scale elements, shade and movement through both hardscape and building forms.
-Trees and shrubs will be used to create a comfortable microclimate as well as providing visual relief that will enhance the pedestrian experience along the street edge and encourage the use of sidewalks to get from one destination to another further enhancing the mixed-use character of Old Town and respecting the existing building context.
+Response: 1st Street Townhomes is located in the Civic Center District (see Old Town Districts Map below) and has an opportunity to offer residents direct access to a range of land uses and transportation options.
+The streetscape design will embrace the Old Town Scottsdale Urban Design & Architectural Guidelines and provide a welcoming pedestrian environment for Old Town patrons and nearby residents as compared to the more car-centric design that exists on the two parcels today.
+Redevelopment of the site will significantly reduce the urban heat island effect with integration of approximately 7,800 s.f. of open space on the Property and the reduction of the existing pavement.
+The proposed townhomes will provide a comfortable and safe streetscape designed with human-scale elements, shade and movement through both hardscape and building forms.
+Trees and shrubs along with a shade canopy (two options) will be used to create a comfortable microclimate as well as providing visual relief that will enhance the pedestrian experience along the street edge and encourage the use of sidewalks to get from one destination to another further enhancing the mixed-use character of Old Town and respecting the existing building context.